 you more prone to develop heart failure and other heart-related complications.

 Luckily, recent years have seen major advancements in treating AFib.

-to a normal rhythm, including minimally invasive procedures such as
+rhythm, including minimally invasive procedures such as

 catheter ablation, the new